chrisbroski/utipem/adventure1.md

 (There is a wild pig eating them that will have to be chased away.)

-Herb the Healer can train in herbology and all healing skills.
+Herb the Healer can train in all healing skills.

 ### Goblin Thieves